Signs of Being Too High: What Should You Know?

 What is “Greening Out?”

-This happens because having alcohol in your blood causes your body to absorb tetrahydrocannabinol (THC) faster.
+Greening out can also happen when you drink alcohol while smoking.
+When you have alcohol in your system, your body absorbs tetrahydrocannabinol (THC) much faster.
 THC is the compound in marijuana that gets you stoned.

 - Turning green or pale